angusmci/grunt-sitemap-index/README.md

 Type: `String`
 Default value: `http://example.com/`

 URL used as a prefix for all URLs included in the sitemap.
+This is a required option.

 #### options.compress
 Type: `Boolean`